dcamilleri/noplay/README.md

 # [![emitta](/images/tile.jpg)](https://github.com/dcamilleri/noplay)

-> 🛑 Video auto play blocked, for good (Chrome Extension)
+> 🛑 Video autoplay blocked, for good (Chrome Extension)

 `noplay` is a Google Chrome extension.
 It aims to **disable** the autoplaying behavior of videos on your favorite websites.